Breakthrough: NASA Discovers Earth-Like Planet with Unique Biosignature Gas

 NASA revealed that K2-18b was found to have carbon-bearing molecules like methane and carbon dioxide last year.

-The new finding expanded upon earlier that hinted at the possibility of the planet being a ‘Hycean exoplanet', meaning it could potentially have a hydrogen-rich atmosphere and a surface covered with oceans.
+The new finding expanded upon earlier research that hinted at the possibility of the planet being a ‘Hycean exoplanet', meaning it could potentially have a hydrogen-rich atmosphere and a surface covered with oceans.

 “These initial Webb observations also provided a possible detection of a molecule called dimethyl sulfide (DMS),” NASA added.